“Do you prefer to travel alone or in a group?” Don’t let anyone tell you what to do. Live the life you love. Alone travel vs group travel!

 I am always curious about the people I meet and I like to talk about travelling.
-This is the first question from a 6 question interview I’ve asked some friends I’ve met in my travels or from home.
+This is the first question from the 6 question interview I’ve asked some friends I’ve met in my travels or from home.

-I believe it points out perfectly how we all are unique and how that is perfectly ok.
+I believe it points out how we all are unique and how that is perfectly ok.
 Don’t let anyone tell you what you should do.
 Embrace your uniqueness and live the life you love.

 My first question was “Do you prefer to travel alone or in a group?
 Why?” and I will also answer briefly.